ArlandMv/IPIngenieria-ng20-TailwindV4-CI-AI-n8n/README.md

 ## Building

-To build the project run:
+To build the project for production, use the following command:

 ```bash
 ng build